Emilhjort/A4-OpenBIM-Guru/README.md

 Copy the code into Blender 3.6 and run the code.
 When the code has been utilized, there will be a new IFC model created with the new property set added.

+This tool is meant to undergo further development for the modification of the IFC model; however, the current code represents a preliminary draft for this ongoing development.